University Centre in Svalbard: Safety and well-being

 There is a small hospital and a dentist in Longyearbyen, and a search and rescue team led by the Governor of Svalbard.
 Any seriously ill person is transported by airplane to mainland Norway.
 The nearest regional hospital is located in Tromsø, a two-hour flight away.

 Polar bears are abundant in the area and are a potential threat to human life.
 As a result, local citizens often carry rifles, and every UNIS student and member of staff spends their first day learning how to use a rifle to defend themselves against bears.

 Because UNIS activities include fieldwork carried out on boats, snowmobiles or on foot in a harsh environment, all new students and staff members are required to present a self-declaration confirming that they are in good health.

 Student life

 There are various self-organized student groups at UNIS.
 Many change each semester according to students' areas of interest, whereas some are fixtures.
-The UNIS student council is elected once per semester and represents the students' interests at university meetings and towards outside parties.
+The UNIS student council is elected once per semester and represents the students' interests at university meetings and outside parties.
 Students are able to rent outdoor equipment, such as skiing or camping gear, from the student equipment group, which is also self-organized by students with an interest in outdoor pursuits.
 Due to nature being easily accessed in the Arctic, outdoor sports and hiking are popular recreational activities for many students.

+International relations

+UNIS is an active member of the University of the Arctic.
+UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.

+UNIS also participates in UArctic's mobility program north2north.
+The aim of that program is to enable students of member institutions to study in different parts of the North.